-A key point is that the covariance structure \eqref{Covtilde} in $\R^{d^2\times d^2}$ is for independent components $\tilde S_{jk}$ also diagonal, up to symmetry in the covolatility matrix entries.
-Summing $\tilde I_{jk}$ over $j$ is explicitly solvable and gives for $p,q=1,\ldots,d$
+A key point is that the covariance structure \eqref{Covtilde} in $\R ^{d^2\times d^2}$ is for independent components $\tilde S_{jk}$ also diagonal, up to symmetry in the co-volatility matrix entries.
+Summing\vadjust{\goodbreak} $\tilde I_{jk}$ over $j$ is explicitly solvable and gives for \mbox{$p,q=1,\ldots,d$}

-using $\Lambda^{kh}\ge (\min_{l,t}n_lF_l'(t)\eta_l^{-2})\underline\Sigma\gtrsim n_{min}E_d$, $h^2n_{min}\to\infty$ and $\coth(x)=1+\mathcal{O}(e^{-2x})$ for $x\to\infty$.
+using $\Lambda^{kh}\ge(\min_{l,t}n_lF_l'(t)\eta_l^{-2})\underline \Sigma \gtrsim n_{\mathrm{min}}E_d$, $h^2n_{\mathrm{min}}\to\infty$ and $\coth(x)=1+\mathcal {O}(e^{-2x})$ for $x\to\infty$.
 We thus obtain uniformly over $k$

-By formula \eqref{Covtilde} we infer in terms of $(\Sigma_{\cal H}^{kh})^{1/2}:={\cal H}_k({\cal H}_k^{-1}\Sigma^{kh}{\cal H}_k^{-1})^{1/2}{\cal H}_k$
+By formula \eqref{Covtilde}, we infer in terms of $(\Sigma_{\cal H}^{kh})^{1/2}:={\cal H}_k({\cal H}_k^{-1}\Sigma^{kh}{\cal H}_k^{-1})^{1/2}{\cal H}_k$

-The final step consists in combining $n_{min}^{1/2}H_{n,l}(t)\to H_l(t)$ uniformly in $t$ together with a Riemann sum approximation to conclude
+The final step consists in combining $n_{\mathrm{min}}^{1/2}H_{n,l}(t)\to H_l(t)$ uniformly in $t$ together with a Riemann sum approximation to conclude